-The Board of the Company (Board) is committed to having an effective system of corporate governance that is appropriate for the Company, recognising that the day-to-day management of the Company is undertaken by Perpetual Investment Management Limited (the Manager) in accordance with the Management Agreement between the Company and the Manager.
-This Corporate Governance Statement (CGS) sets out the Company's approach to corporate governance in light of these governance arrangements.
+The Board of the Company (Board) is committed to the highest standards of corporate governance that is appropriate for the Company, recognising that the day-to-day management of the Company is undertaken by Perpetual Investment Management Limited (the Manager) in accordance with the Management Agreement between the Company and the Manager.
+This Corporate Governance Statement (Statement) sets out the Company's approach to corporate governance in light of these governance arrangements.

-The Company has maintained robust corporate governance arrangements over the financial year ended 30 June 2016 (FY2016).
-The Company is constantly looking at ways to strengthen and improve its corporate governance practices.
-At the end of the Company's first year as a listed entity, a thorough review of the Company's corporate governance policies and charters was conducted to further reflect in those policies and charters the Company's rigorous corporate governance arrangements.
-Over the year, the Board also considered succession planning for Mr Michael Gordon, who retired as an Executive Director on 12 May 2016 and was replaced by Mr David Kiddie on the same date.
+The Company has maintained robust corporate governance arrangements over the financial year ended 30 June 2018 (FY2018).
+Over the year, the Board also considered succession planning for Mr Geoff Lloyd, who retired as an Executive Director on 20 November 2017 and was replaced by Mr David Lane on the same date.